23HCI03SMP/Barnes-Hut-Simulation/README.md

 $$f(x) = \frac{1}{\sigma\sqrt{2\pi}}e^{-\frac{1}{2}(\frac{x-\mu}{\sigma})^2}$$

+where $\mu$ is the mean and $\sigma$ is the standard deviation.
+The particles are given a random position within the sphere, and a random velocity.
+The velocity is given a random direction, and a random magnitude.
+The magnitude of the velocity is calculated using the following equation:

 The number of particles is given by the following equation:

 $$N = \lceil \frac{4}{3}\pi r^3 \rho \rceil$$